RicT1969/Belly-button-challenge/README.md

 # belly-button-challenge
-an interactive dashboard to explore the Belly Button Biodiversity dataset Links to an external site., which catalogues the microbes that colonise human navels.
+An interactive dashboard to explore the Belly Button Biodiversity dataset Links to an external site., which catalogues the microbes that colonise human navels.